 Orders, Customers, Payments, and Credits are all assigned an agent.

-The following explains how we assign agents.
+The following explains how Agents are assigned.

 When an order is created through the delivery app, it automatically assigns the current route as the agent for the new order.